-Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 providing a seriously ill person with the means to commit suicide suicide of a terminally ill person with the help of another helping someone to kill themselves Any alternative wording of the above points is acceptable. killing oneself helping someone to die assisting someone to commit suicide Any alternative wording of the above point is acceptable.
-(1) Answers which define a different key word (0) 2
+Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 providing a seriously ill person with the means to commit suicide suicide of a terminally ill person with the help of another helping someone to kill themselves Any alternative wording of the killing oneself helping someone to die assisting someone to commit suicide Any alternative wording of the above point is acceptable.
+(1) Answers which define a different key word (0) 2 above points is acceptable.
+(2)

-Question Answer Mark

-Number 4 (b) Indicative content

-AO2 Answers which think that non-religious people should believe in life after death are likely to use such reasons as:

-paranormal evidence backs up ideas of life after death

-it is a reward for a good lifeit makes the idea of death less scary

-Answers which do not think that non-religious people should believe in life after death are likely to use such reasons as:

-it is a religious beliefthere is no scientific evidence for life after death

-there is no place for life after death to take place

-Other approaches are possible and must be marked

-according to the levels.
-If you are unsure of the validity of an

-answer, it must be sent to review.

-Award marks as follows:

-For a personal response with:

-one brief reason (e.g. paranormal evidence backs up ideas of life after death) 1 mark

-For a personal response with:

-two brief reasons

-or one developed reason (e.g. paranormal evidence backs up ideas of life after death for example, a person might see

-a ghost)

-2 marks For a personal response with:

-• two reasons with one developed 3 marks

-For a personal response with:

-two developed reasons 4 marks
+Question Answer Mark Number 4 (b) AO2 Indicative content Answers which think that non-religious people should believe in life after death are likely to use such reasons as: paranormal evidence backs up ideas of life after death it is a reward for a good life it makes the idea of death less scary 4 Answers which do not think that non-religious people should believe in life after death are likely to use such reasons as: it is a religious belief there is no scientific evidence for life after death there is no place for life after death to take place Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Award marks as follows: For a personal response with: one brief reason (e.g. paranormal evidence backs up ideas of life after death) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. paranormal evidence backs up ideas of life after death for example, a person might see a ghost) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:3 marks two developed reasons 4 marks